VishnuVR1988/weather-predictor/README.md

 The historical weather details are downloaded from Bureau of Meteorology, Australia website.

-The input for two stations Sydney and Melbourne (2 months data) are available under src/main/resources More number for stations can be added by providing historical values in the below format under input directory.
+The input data for two stations, Sydney and Melbourne (2 months data) are available under src/main/resources More number for stations can be added by providing historical values in the below format under input directory.